a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 > Use the commands you have learn to find out

 We will have more information about `BED` files in the next session.

-If you are finished early you can also run through these tutorials for more practice: 1) https://sandbox.bio/tutorials?id=terminal-basics 2) https://sandbox.bio/tutorials?id=awk-intro